jmacadie/aoc-rs/README.md

 ## How to run

-To run any day, you need :crab: [Rust installed](https://www.rust-lang.org/tools/install) :crab:
+To start, you need :crab: [Rust installed](https://www.rust-lang.org/tools/install) :crab:

 * **Performance profiler**: at the root directory, run `cargo run --release` N.B.
 This won't output any answers, just the calc runtime